Zarkopafilis/Random-Notes/README.md

 Not using power-of-two values sometimes can produce weird results!

 Should do .mkdirs() and private constructors for domain classes more often...from now!

+Site bio moved to rfsdev.net => Will be public soon